“Be yourself; everyone else is already taken.”

 systems.
 Be yourself and the people who naturally like your personality, will really like you for

-4. You’ll feel more relaxed.
+being genuine, and that’s worth it. - You’ll feel more relaxed.
 Managing an image takes a lot of effort because you have to stifle

 your natural tendencies, analyze the environment, and fabricate a suitable image.
 But being